 - Put a frying pan on the hob.

 - Take both ends of the lemongrass off – hit it so it smashes flat.
+“A spank with the side of the knife” Jamie called it – it’s like sherbet dip he said.

 - Lay the salmon on top of the ginger/coriander pile, then divide the lot into two halves.
 With one half, cut the salmon into small diced pieces and push it to one side.
 With the other half, cut the salmon down into the lemongrass and the ginger, really breaking it all together.
 Completely crush this down, so it’s almost like a rough paste.
 Add seasalt and pepper.
+So you now have two piles: One mashed up – and one small cubes of salmon.
+The mashed up pile will bind the fishcakes without having to use fillers.

 - Now bring the two halves back together again – combine all the salmon, ginger and coriander together and mix them together thoroughly.